jasonbot/weblog/content/weblog/not-participating-in-advent-of-code.md

 In general, a "third place" is a place outside of work and home like a coffee shop where one might recharge and socialize.
 Advent of Code is the same thing -- it's not a work project, it's not a personal project, it's some third thing.

-In this way it's not constructive: it's hard to justify doing 'empty' coding where you're nod advancing a side project or your employer's goals.
+In this way it's not constructive: it's hard to justify doing 'empty' coding where you're not advancing a side project or your employer's goals.

 # Its timing is in the worst part of the year